 - Utility Discount

-Unfortunately, as of this writing, New Mexico is one of the last few remaining holdouts in this respect.
-It does not allow you to show proof of coverage with a digital insurance card on your mobile device.
-For now, you’ll need to make sure your official printed insurance card is in your vehicle at all times.
+As of this writing, Mexico is one of the last remaining states that does not allow you to show digital proof of coverage.
+Make sure your official printed card is in your vehicle at all times.

 New Mexico uses an automated system called the Insurance Identification Database that cross-checks vehicles registered with the MVD with insurance company records.
 That means you don’t have to be pulled over and asked for proof of coverage to get caught driving without insurance.
 If your coverage lapses or is canceled, or you just don’t buy it, your vehicle registration will be suspended.
 To have it reinstated, you must show proof that you obtained coverage and pay a reinstatement fee ($30 as of this writing).
 Failure to produce proof of coverage or to turn in your license plate within the allotted time may result in further consequences, including criminal penalties.